CSC1204-DSA/DSA-Labs/README.md

 ### 14. ‍🤯 MoMTSim Codebase (optimizing as a library)
-Implement MoMTSim (Mobile Money Transaction Simulator) as a library other than an Application.
+Implement MoMTSim (Mobile Money Transaction Simulator) as a library other than an application.

 ### 15. ‍🤩 Group Relative Policy Optimization (GRPO) in DeepSeekMath
 Enhancing mathematical reasoning abilities and optimizing memory usage in LLMs.